nlp-uoregon/mlmm-evaluation/README.md

 bash scripts/run.sh vi uonlp/okapi-vi-bloom
 ```

+## Leaderboard

+We maintain a [leaderboard](https://huggingface.co/spaces/uonlp/open_multilingual_llm_leaderboard) for tracking the progress of multilingual LLM.

 ## Acknowledgements
 Our framework inherited largely from the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo from EleutherAI.
 Please also kindly cite their repo if you use the code.